Green Hill School (Chehalis, Washington): Education

+Green Hill School provides education from elementary level to high school classes, as well as GED programs.
+Vocational training is also offered, which includes courses for automobile maintenance, carpentry, and cosmetology.
+The school offers courses that allow for certification in forklift operations and welding, as well as an opportunity to become licensed as a barber in the state via the curriculum's Culture Barber Academy.

-Green Hill School provides vocational training, including courses for automobile maintenance, carpentry, and cosmetology.
-Beginning in 2019, opportunities for students to earn an associate or bachelor degree were implemented, joining in a partnership with Centralia College the following year that also provides job training.
-The first associate's degree awarded occurred in 2022 and a group of eleven students were the inaugural recipients of a bachelor's degree in 2024.
+Beginning in 2019, opportunities for students to earn an associate or bachelor's degree were implemented.
+Partnering with Centralia College the following year, the effort included a job training program.
+The first associate degree awarded occurred in 2022 and a group of five students were the inaugural recipients of a bachelor's degree in 2024.
+The bachelor's program was suspended after the 2026 year due to low enrollment as more students were opting for vocational training instead.
+During the brief period, ten Green Hill residents earned a bachelor's degree.

 A team of seven teenage residents at Green Hill were awarded first prize at the Substance Abuse and Mental Health Services Administration's competition, the National Anti-Fentanyl Awareness Youth Challenge.
 The award was for the group's song and accompanying video, Dark Road.
 The video was produced in partnership with The Bridge Music Project, an Olympia non-profit, and the youth group was the only winner that included members living in a juvenile rehabilitation center.

+Mentoring

+In order for young men to break from a cycle of crime, or gang activity, the school offers several mentorship programs.
+One program allows new students to acclimate to their incarceration and the structured school setting.
+Cultural, ethnic, and religious programs are also offered that help to promote "awareness and inclusivity".

 Residency

 As of 2024, the average length of stay for a student was 272 days.
 Green Hill School has a target goal of no more than 150 residents at any one time and considers an occupancy above 180 to be unsafe.

-School site and funding
+The student population was noted to be 180 by August 2026.

+Staffing

+As of April 2026, Green Hill School has a staff totaling 438 people, which includes 91 counselors and 248 security personnel.
+Though the facility added more than 100 employees in 2025, the school was considered understaffed, with over 40 vacancies in various departments needed to be filled.

+Employee turnover rate was recorded to be 22.8% in 2026.